Western & Atlantic Railroad

 The Indiana, Alabama & Texas Railroad emerged from a proposal to build a line between Mobile, Alabama, and Evansville, Indiana.
 Despite its grand plans, the railroad completed only about 30 miles of narrow gauge track from Clarksville, Tennessee, toward Princeton, Kentucky.
 The Louisville & Nashville Railroad purchased the railroad in 1886 and converted the line to standard gauge.
 The Louisville & Nashville abandoned the route, later known as the Clarksville & Princeton Branch, in May 1933, relegating it to the history books.
 Author Todd DeFeo recounts the captivating story of this largely forgotten railroad.

-This book published in August 2020.
+This book published on August 31, 2020.
 Order now: A Brief History of the Indiana, Alabama & Texas Railroad.